-- 1.1 Purpose of the release (reflects the title of the petition and provides more detail of what is expected). - 1.2 Need for the release (explains why the agent is being introduced). - 1.3 Reasons for choice of the phytophagous biological control agent. - 1.4 Specific location of rearing/containment facility and name(s) of qualified personnel operating the facility. - 1.5 Timing of the release (approximate month(s) of release), as well as factors that may affect timing of release (e.g. life stage of target pest or of biological agent to be used, season, agricultural practices, weather). - 1.6 Location of initial release (including geographic coordinates). - 1.7 Methods to be used after agent importation (e.g., rearing, multiplication, release). - 1.8 Methods to be used for disposing of any host material, pathogens, parasites, and parasitoids accompanying the imported shipment. - 1.9 Agencies and/or individuals that will be involved in the release and monitoring.
+- 1.1 Purpose of the release (reflects the title of the petition and provides more detail of what is expected). - 1.2 Need for the release (explains why the agent is being introduced). - 1.3 Reasons for choice of the phytophagous biological control agent. - 1.4 Specific location of rearing/containment facility and name(s) of qualified personnel operating the facility. - 1.5 Timing of the release (approximate month(s) of release), as well as factors that may affect timing of release (e.g. life stage of target pest or of biological agent to be used, season, agricultural practices, weather). - 1.6 Location (E.g., province/state and region) of planned first release(s).
+1.7 Methods to be used after agent importation (e.g., rearing, multiplication, release). - 1.8 Methods to be used for disposing of any host material, pathogens, parasites, and parasitoids accompanying the imported shipment. - 1.9 Agencies and/or individuals that will be involved in the release and monitoring.